microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/UX/Readme/README_InteractableObjectExample.md

-# Interactable Objects Example
+# Interactable Objects & Receiver
 ![Interactable Objects](/External/ReadMeImages/MRTK_InteractableObject.jpg)
-With these example, you can make any object interactable with differentiated visual state for HoloLens gesture input or immersive headset's motion controller input state.
+This example scene demonstrates how to make objects interactable using [CompoundButton](https://github.com/cre8ivepark/MixedRealityToolkit-Unity/blob/Dev_Working_Branch/Assets/MixedRealityToolkit/UX/Scripts/Buttons/CompoundButton.cs) script scries.
+With CompoundButton script, you can make any object interactable with differentiated visual state for the HoloLens' gesture input or immersive headset's motion controller input state.
 For more information please see ['Interactable Object'](https://developer.microsoft.com/en-us/windows/mixed-reality/interactable_object) on Windows Dev Center.

+The scene also demonstrates how to use [Receiver](https://github.com/cre8ivepark/MixedRealityToolkit-Unity/blob/Dev_Working_Branch/Assets/MixedRealityToolkit/UX/Scripts/Receivers/InteractionReceiver.cs) to handle events comging from multiple objects, in a single script.
+This is especially useful when you have multiple buttons or interactable objects in a scene.

+In the scene InteractableObject_Examples.unity, you will be able to find various combinations of 'CompoundButton' scripts.
+To create your own Interactable Object, you can combine different types of 'CompountButton' scripts.
+It is designed to support various types of Interactable Object in flexible way.

+### Compound Button ###
+This is the base of the button component.
+You will need this script to build any types of Interactable Objects.

+### Compound Button Mesh ###
+Use this script to use various types of custom mesh.
+You can use your own 3D models imported from 3D modeling software.
+Using this script, you can easily change the scale, offset of the mesh or material properties such as color for the different input interaction states.
+To create an Interactable Object using script, it is recommended to create an empty GameObject as a container and put the 3D mesh model under it as child component.
+This will prevent unexpected behavior from different scaling or offset values.

+### Compound Button Icon ###
+Using this scripts, you can use Texture 2D assets to display icons.

+### Compound Button Text ###
+This scripts helps you manage a TextMesh component to display text on your button.
+This script can be used in conjunction with a CompoundButtonSpeech component to automatically link your button to spoken keywords.

+### Compound Button Sound ###
+Use this script to add audio feedback for the different input interaction states.

+### Compound Button Anim ###
+This is the base of the button component.
+You will need this script to build any types of Interactable Objects.

+### Compound Button Speech ###
+Use this script to automatically register keywords for your button in the Speech Manager (This script is experimental and still being tested).

+## Interactable Object Examples ##

 ### Holographic button ###

 ![Holographic button](/External/ReadMeImages/MRTK_InteractableObject_HolographicButton.jpg)